Findomain/Findomain/README.md

 * Write to one unique output file specified by the user all or only resolved subdomains.
 * Write results to automatically named TXT output file(s).
 * Hability to query directly the Findomain database created with [Subdomains Monitoring](README.md#subdomains-monitoring) for previous discovered subdomains.
+* Hability to import and work data discovered by other tools.
 * Quiet mode to run it silently.
 * Cross platform support: Any platform, it's written in Rust and Rust is multiplatform.
 See [the documentation](README.md#build-for-32-bits-or-another-platform) for instructions.
 * Multiple API support.